 - Tactical Shotgun (C,U,R) - Pump-action.
 Fast firing rate, with wider spread for close ranges.

-- Pump Shotgun (U,R) - Pump-action.
+- Pump Shotgun (U,R,E,L) - Pump-action.
 Higher damage than the Tactical Shotgun, but has a lower ammo capacity and slower firing rate.
 Rarer versions have a unique weapon model.

 - Grenade Launcher (R,E,L) - Semi-automatic.
 Faster-firing than the Rocket Launcher, but its explosives fire in a downward arc.